-- 100% compatible: Weglot works with all Weebly Themes and Apps
+100% Weebly-compatible: Weglot works with all Weebly Themes and Apps.

-Explore how Weglot works with this translated Weebly demo website: https://www.weglot-translate-wee-bly.com/
+Check out how Weglot works on this translated Weebly demo site: https://www.weglot-translate-wee-bly.com/

-This demo website was created with Weebly in English and then translated in French with Weglot.
-You can change the language with the language switcher at the bottom-right corner of the website.
+This demo website was created on Weebly in English, then translated into French with Weglot.
+You can change the language with the language-switch button at the bottom-right corner of the page.

-Your Weglot account will be the place where you’ll have all your translations and where you will manage them.
+Your Weglot account dashboard is where you’ll be able to view and manage all your translations.
 Simply create a Weglot account here.